alanmaehara/cardiovascular-analysis/README.md

 ## Main Findings

 [(go to next section)](#01-the-business-problem-and-deliverables)

+**Note: if you plan to read the entire project, skip this section.**

 In this project, a classification model is built for a fictional healthcare business specialized in cardiovascular disease (CVD) detection called **Cardio Catch Diseases**.
 The goal is twofold: (1) to understand the main causes for the presence/absence of CVDs; (2) to increase and stabilize the current diagnosis' precision rate, which varies between 55% and 65% due to the diagnosis' complexity and operation inefficiencies.